Endowment Questions and Answers

 The Investment Committee of the Wayne State University Foundation oversees the management of the endowment.
 The Wayne State University Foundation was established in 2000 by the Board of Governors to provide a centralized means of encouraging and managing financial support from private sources.
 A board of directors, made up of prominent members of the community and the university, supports the foundation's mission.
 The foundation's Investment Committee is made up of volunteer professionals with financial management expertise and staff members of Wayne State University.

-The Investment Committee assists the Wayne State University Foundation Board with all investment-related decisions, including policy and strategic planning, investment manager selection and implementation, and review for compliance and performance relative to objectives.
-The committee uses outside investment managers for investments in the pooled endowment fund.
+The Investment Committee assists the Wayne State University Foundation Board with all investment-related decisions, including policy and strategic planning, annual spending rate review, and oversight of the Outsourced Chief Investment Officer.

-The Wayne State University Foundation Investment Committee has designed an investment policy to grow the endowment and protect the purchasing power of its assets over time.
-The policy ensures a diversified portfolio with a carefully managed asset allocation, with each asset class having an allowable range.
-Further diversification is provided by using a mix of investment managers.
-The target allocation is as follows:
+The Wayne State University Foundation Investment Committee works closely with the Outsourced Chief Investment Officer to grow the endowment and protect the purchasing power of its assets over time.
+The target asset allocation is as follows:

 When a donor establishes an endowed fund, the university creates two accounts—an endowment account (also known as the corpus) and a spending account (also known as the beneficiary account).
 The endowment account houses the invested principal, which includes the donor's original gift, future gifts and endowment investment earnings.
 No spending occurs from this account.
 Instead the university distributes a portion of the income earned from the invested principal to the companion spending account on a quarterly basis.
 The spending account receives the distributions, and expenditures are made from the account based on the terms of the university's spending policy and the donor's signed memorandum of agreement, which ensures that the fund fulfills the donor's intentions.